 Dating sites like OkCupid.com or chemistry.com boast about their in-depth personality tests and claim that someone with similar answers to the questions on their tests can result in finding the perfect mate.

 Now, this sounds very appealing for many different reasons.
 First, naturally you want to be with someone who shares the same values as you and perhaps even someone who enjoys similar activities like rock climbing.
 Secondly, it only seems logical to search for another person that also wants to raise children and begin a family someday.
 Lastly, we have such a yearning for love as social creatures, that we will convince ourselves of just about anything in order to fill the empty spots in our hearts.

 All of these reasons create quite the compelling case for compatibility sites, but how well and how long do the relationships that have similar interests and quirks truly last?

-Dr. Ted Hudson of the University of Texas ran a longitudinal study of couples that had been married for years and in his research he discovered something quite surprising.
-Dr. Hudson explains, “My research shows that there is no difference in the objective compatibility between those couples who are unhappy and those who are happy.”
+Dr. Ted Huston of the University of Texas ran a longitudinal study of couples that had been married for years and in his research he discovered something quite surprising.
+Dr. Huston explains, “My research shows that there is no difference in the objective compatibility between those couples who are unhappy and those who are happy.”